 Applies to citalopram: oral solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking citalopram:Less common
+You should check with your doctor immediately if any of these side effects occur when taking citalopram:Less common

 - blurred vision